 Accepting this position allows CRLA to publish name, work address, and work telephone number.

-(Revised August 2005; November 2008; Combined Conference Evaluations Chair and Conference Chairs Coordinator positions in 2012; Position renamed and job description revised 2015)
+(Revised August 2005; November 2008; Combined Conference Evaluations Chair and Conference Chairs Coordinator positions in 2012; Position renamed and job description revised 2015; revised May 2018)